The truth about church shootings

 Jarringly, most victims of church shootings likely know their attacker.
 Nearly half of the offenders (48%) were affiliated with the church, according to Drake, and nearly a quarter (23%) involved "intimate partners," such as wives, girlfriends and husbands.

-In 17% of shootings, the shooter felt unwelcome or had been rejected by the church, Drake said.
+In 17% of church shootings, the attacker felt unwelcome or had been rejected by the church, Drake said.
 Twelve percent of the shooters suffered from a mental illness.

 Those statistics jibe with more recent data from Carl Chinn, a church-security consultant based in Colorado Springs, Colorado.
 Chinn has collected data on more than 1,600 "deadly force incidents" since 1999 at all houses of worship, including mosques, synagogues, etc.